realiotech/multi-staking/x/multi-staking/spec/02_gov.md

 ### Add Bond Coin Proposals

-We can make a token to be one of the `bond token` by submiting a `AddBondDenomProposal`.
+We can make a token to be one of the `bond token` by submiting a `AddMultiStakingCoinProposal`.
 In this proposal we specified the token's denom and its `BondCoinWeight`, if the proposal is passed the specified token will become a `bond token` with the specified `BondCoinWeight`.

 ### Change Bond Coin Weight Proposals